RyaraSUKI/sugarcube-2-modloader-origin/docs/api/api-simpleaudio.md

 #### Parameters:

-* **`trackId`:** (*string*) The ID of the track, which will be used to reference it.
+* **`trackId`:** (`string`) The ID of the track, which will be used to reference it.
-* **`sources`:** (*string*… | *Array&lt;string&gt;*) The audio sources for the track, which may be a list of sources or an array.
+* **`sources`:** (`string`… | `Array<string>`) The audio sources for the track, which may be a list of sources or an array.
 Only one is required, though supplying additional sources in differing formats is recommended, as no single format is supported by all browsers.
 A source must be either a URL (absolute or relative) to an audio resource, the name of an audio passage, or a data URI.
 In rare cases where the audio format cannot be automatically detected from the source (URLs are parsed for a file extension, data URIs are parsed for the media type), a format specifier may be prepended to the front of each source to manually specify the format (syntax: `formatId|`, where `formatId` is the audio format—generally, whatever the file extension would normally be; e.g., `mp3`, `mp4`, `ogg`, `weba`, `wav`).

 #### Examples: